-Choose an authentic opera creams recipe and enjoy an old fashioned candy treat.
-These creamy confections were once viewed as sinful because they are so good tasting.
+Choose an old fashioned opera creams recipe and enjoy an old deliciously homemade candy treat.
+These creamy confections were once viewed as SINFUL because they are so good tasting.

-Now, you can experience the luxurious taste of these homemade melt-in-your-mouth candies
+Now, you can experience the luxuriously rich taste of these homemade melt-in-your-mouth candies

-anytime, as they are so very easy to make.
+anytime, and they are so very easy to make.
 For a real treat,

 hand dip them in melted dark chocolate!